robertfmurdock/robertfmurdock.github.io/_posts/2020-03-23-General-Review.md

 Which reminds me - I still need to make concrete plans about what I'll be doing regarding work in the future.
 April will be a month of active option investigation.
 It'll be interesting to see how COVID-19 affects all of that.

+In the meantime, I've also been working on a seamless database transition for Coupling (a web application I provide to teams that pair at no cost).
+Its a mongo-to-aws-dynamo transition, for those who are curious.
+As these things always do, it taken much more time than expected, but it looks like I just need to do a final data transfer and switch over.
+Is sort of thing that interesting to people?
+Who knows.
+But I know tons about it now!

 Be safe out there, and remember: life is fleeting, so live truthfully.
 Especially with loved ones.
 There is *never* enough time.